Azure-Samples/ms-identity-python-django-tutorial/README.md

 ---
 page_type: sample
 languages:
-- java
+- python
 products:
 - ms-graph
 - azure-app-services
 - azure-storage
 - azure-key-vault
+- azure-functions
 - azure-active-directory
 - azure-active-directory-b2c
 - microsoft-identity-platform
-description: "Tutorial: Enable your Java Servlet webapp to sign users in, protect endpoints, call APIs with the Microsoft identity platform"
+description: "Tutorial: Enable your Python Django webapp to Sign-in users, protect endpoints, and call APIs with the Microsoft identity platform"
-urlFragment: "ms-identity-java-servlet-webapp-tutorial"
+urlFragment: "ms-identity-python-flask-tutorial"
 ---

-# Tutorial: Enable your Java Servlet web app to sign in users and call APIs with the Microsoft identity platform
+# Tutorial: Enable your Python Django web app to sign in users and call APIs with the Microsoft identity platform

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
-This tutorial aims to take you through the fundamentals of modern authentication using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java)
+This tutorial aims to take you through the fundamentals of modern authentication using the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python)

 We recommend following the chapters in successive order.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.